MetaSoc/car-inc/README.md

-# Car-inc mobile application made in React Native (with TypeScript) by me and my team.
+# Car-inc is a car rental mobile application, made in React Native (with TypeScript) by me and my team.